About this project

 36 backers Limited (14 left of 50)

-PAPERBACK (EARLY BACKERS SPECIAL): Same as the $45 reward but at a reduced price for the first 50 people.Estimated delivery:Ships within the US only
+PAPERBACK (EARLY BACKERS SPECIAL): Same as the $45 reward but at a reduced price for the first 50 people.Estimated delivery:Only ships to: United States

-PAPERBACK: Receive both the paperback and the electronic versions of the book with updates for 2 years.Estimated delivery:Ships within the US only
+PAPERBACK: Receive both the paperback and the electronic versions of the book with updates for 2 years.Estimated delivery:Only ships to: United States

 SIGNED PAPERBACK: Your copy will be hand signed by the author with your special message and mailed to you.
-You also receive the electronic version with updates to the book and sample code for 2 years.Estimated delivery:Ships within the US only
+You also receive the electronic version with updates to the book and sample code for 2 years.Estimated delivery:Only ships to: United States

 SPONSORSHIP.
 Put your company's name, link and short description in a prominent position in the book and on our website for one year.
 You can also download the book with updates for 2 years.Estimated delivery: